The effects of electron correlation and the Breit interaction on one- and two-electron one-photon transitions in double K hole states of He-like ions ($10\!\leq\!Z\!\leq\!47$): Theory

 In the MCDF method, the atomic state wave function (ASFs) $\Psi$($PJM_{J}$) for a given state with certain parity \textit{P}, total angular momentum \textit{J}, and its \textit{z} component $M_{J}$ is represented by a linear combination of configuration state functions (CSFs) $\Phi$($\gamma PJM_{J}$) with the same \textit{P}, \textit{J}, $M_{J}$, which can be expressed as:

 where $N_{c}$ is the number of CSFs and $\gamma_{i}$ denotes all the other quantum numbers necessary to define the configuration, $c_{i}$ is the mixing coefficient.
 The CSFs are linear combinations of the Slater determinants of the many-particle system consisting of single electron orbital wave functions.
-The extended optimal level (EOL) mode is used in the self-consistent field (SCF) calculation to optimize the radial wave functions.
+The extended optimal level (EOL) scheme is used in the self-consistent field (SCF) calculation to optimize the radial wave functions.
 The mixing coefficients $c_{i}$ of CSFs are determined variationally by optimizing the energy expectation value of the Dirac-Coulomb Hamiltonian, which is defined as in the following equation:

-The RCI calculations are done by including higher-order interactions in the Hamiltonian.
+In order to include the higher-order interaction such as Breit interaction and QED effects, the RCI calculation with the same CSFs as SCF calculation was done.
 The transverse photon interaction plays a dominant role in the calculations, especially for high-Z ions, which can be expressed as follows:

-The Breit interaction is the low-frequency limit of eq. (\ref{breit}).
+The Breit interaction is the low-frequency limit of eq (\ref{breit}).
 QED effects including vacuum polarization and self-energy are also taken into account in the present calculation perturbatively.